giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - Joachims'version with WSS equals 6
 - Fan Chen and Lin

-The statistics collected in this second series of test were used to gain a better understanding on how these different training techniques behave.
+The statistics collected in the second series of test were used to gain a better understanding on how these different training techniques behave.

 ## First series of tests
 In this phase the algorithms were tested both on perfectly separable and non-perfcetly separable data.
-<br />A sample of the artificial dataset used, is shown in the images below:
+<br />A sample of the artificial dataset used is shown in the images below:

 Perfectly separable data:
 ![ls](https://user-images.githubusercontent.com/32396630/51924433-501fe680-23ed-11e9-8198-e81da13399dd.jpg)
 Non-perfcetly separable data:
 ![nls](https://user-images.githubusercontent.com/32396630/51924099-b3f5df80-23ec-11e9-8a44-17641528ce0c.jpg)

-The models obtained, training the algorithms on these artificial datasets, confirm the the overall correctness of their implementation.
+The results obtained, training the algorithms on these artificial datasets, confirm the correctness of their implementation.
-<br />To do so, another model is trained using the matlab function _fitcsvm_ (with parameters consistent with those used by the implementations under testing).
-This model is then used as a baseline to check if the other models are consistent with it.
+<br /> To check the results, another model was trained using the Matlab function _fitcsvm_.
+To be coherent all the relevant parameters (training algorithm, tolerance, maxIter, BoxConstraint, sigma) were set to be consistent with those used by the implementations under testing.
+The model generated is then used as baseline to check if the other models are consistent with it.

 Furthermore during the training phase different statistics are collected.
 Among these:
 - The number of iteration performed
 - Training and prediction time
-- Avg number of kernel evaluation for iteration
+- Average number of kernel evaluation per iteration
-- Number of support vector
+- Number of support vector generated

-Since these tests are more focused on testing the overall correctness of the algorithms the results obtained are not presented here.
+Since these tests are more focused on testing the overall correctness of the algorithms the results obtained are not show here.
 <br />Anyhow, the interested reader can find all the results and statistics concerning this serie of tests in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).

 ## Second series of tests